Aloo Dum (Potato Curry)

 Aloo Dum

-Aloo Dum is an exotic delicious main dish.
+Aloo Dum is an exotic delicious main course dish.
 Just the smell of aloo dum can make you hungry!
 To make this dish, potatoes are fried and then soaked in the spicy aromatic gravy.
 This is a perfect dish for any dinner party.

 4.34 from 6 votes